SeriousOldMan/Simulator-Controller/Docs/AI Driving Coach.md

 	[Please] do not pay attention *information* anymore [please]

 As you might expect, the word "please" is optional.
-Available options for *information* are: "session information", "stint information", "handling information".
+Available options for *information* are: "session information", "stint information", "handling information" (which includes also suspension related problems).
 These options resemble, as you already may have recognized, the instructions discussed above.
 After you have disabled one of the information processings (all are enabled by default), you can reenable it with the following command:

 	[Please] pay attention to *information* again [please]